 “Can I try?”

 I hid my surprise and scooted over to let her sit at the top of the bench.
 “Sure.
-Let’s start with a melody.”
+Uh, we can start with a melody.”

 She looked from left to right on the keyboard.
 “Where should I put my hands?”